Allisonius/allisonius.github.io/_pages/research.md

 ### <i class="fa fa-fw fa-cogs" aria-hidden="true"></i> Research Projects

+## Autonomous Vehicle Verification
+Autonomous vehicles are a future technology that many expect to come to fruition.
+The software systems associated with autonomous vehicles will inherently be *safety critical* and we will need rigorous techniques to ensure these system *never* fail.
+There are numerous hardware and software subsystems that interact in countless ways in autonomous vehicles.
+Our work focuses on approaches leveraging formal methods to develop novel techniques to verify the design, subsystem interactions, and the underlying machine learning subsystem.

 <center><img src="../images/auto2.png" alt="SAE-GM Autodrive Challenge"> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/auto3.png" alt="SAE-GM Autodrive Challenge"></center>

 ## Verification of Alloy Models